bipulchhetri/bipulchhetri/README.md

 - 👋 Hi, I’m @bipulchhetri
 - 👀 I’m interested in software development.
 - 🌱 I’m currently learning DSA and full stack web development
-- 📫 How to reach me > mail me bipulchhetri80@gmail.com
+- 📫 How to reach me, mail:-bipulchhetri80@gmail.com

 <!---
 bipulchhetri/bipulchhetri is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.